House GOP Campaign Arm Says It Was Hacked During The 2018 Election Cycle

 The FBI told NPR on Tuesday that it generally does not confirm or deny the existence of investigations.

-The news of the major intrusion was first reported by Politico, which found that the email accounts of four senior NRCC aides were "surveilled for several months" and exposed "thousands of sensitive emails to an outside intruder."
+The news of the major intrusion was first reported by Politico, which said that the email accounts of four senior NRCC aides were "surveilled for several months" and exposed "thousands of sensitive emails to an outside intruder."

 "Party officials would not say when the hack began or who was behind it, although they privately believe it was a foreign agent due to the nature of the attack," the Politico report said.